Understanding delegation under the Senior Manager Conduct Rules

 You can also access a variety of learning modules on Aviva’s Development Zone, just search for SMCR when you’re logged in.

 We also have a series of interactive, animated Conduct Rule scenarios for you to access.
-If you want to request access to the Development Zone, please speak to your sales manager.
+If you want to request access to the Development Zone, please speak to your Aviva Broker Development Manager.

 Firms need to ensure that all staff impacted by the Individual Conduct Rules are trained in and complying with these rules ahead of the FCA’s 31st March 2021 deadline.